nspin/nspin.github.io/articles/xhb-monad.md

 ---
 id: xhb-monad
 title: xhb-monad
-description: A set of libraries build on top of xhb.
+description: A set of abstraction layers for xhb.
 date: 2016-07-22
 ---